youwen9h/academic-xiaohuzhang/content/project/2012_series_facts/index.md

 date = 2012-07-01T00:00:00

 # Project summary to display on homepage.
-summary = "Investigating different benefits introduced by FACTS in electric power system operations."
+summary = "Investigating different benefits introduced by a variable series reactor in electric power system operations."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`